 You probably already have a Netflix subscription plugged into your Fire Stick.
 The app comes pre-installed on your device, and the service is almost universally beloved for leading the trend of streaming services that we now live in today.
 Netflix has spent the last few years moving away from gathering as much content as possible for your streaming pleasure, and now serves as home to a ton of exclusive content.
 Though originally designed around the idea of allowing you to watch movies (thus the “flix” in “Netflix”), the truth is that the company that pioneered our current entertainment world has shifted to focusing a lot of their energy on television.
 Alongside streaming classics like The Office or Breaking Bad, Netflix has produced countless hits throughout television, including (but certainly not limited to) House of Cards, Orange is the New Black, Stranger Things, Daredevil, 13 Reasons Why, and dozens upon dozens of others.

-If you need to be sold further, Netflix has a major 2019 on the horizon for original shows.
-New seasons of shows like Stranger Things, Mindhunter, Chilling Adventures of Sabrina, and Orange is the New Black are on the way, along with upcoming original shows like The Umbrella Academy, Turn Up Charlie, and an animated retelling of Charlie and the Chocolate Factory.
+If you need to be sold further, Netflix has a major 2020 on the horizon for original shows.
+New seasons of shows like The Umbrella Academy, The Haunting, and Russian Doll are on the way, along with upcoming original shows like Jupiter’s Legacy, an animated retelling of Charlie and the Chocolate Factory, and a live-action adaptation of Avatar: The Last Airbender.
 All that is in addition to all the other content, both original and acquired, that Netflix presents on their service, making it an easy choice for anyone with a Fire Stick.

 You own a Fire Stick, so it only makes sense to get Amazon Prime Video to go along with your streaming device.
 Amazon Prime is somewhere in the middle between Hulu and Netflix, offering original television and films and a pretty solid amount of streaming movies and TV shows, though the options you get are lesser than what you might see from Hulu or Netflix.
 Prime Video is included with an Amazon Prime subscription, though you can get it on its own for $8.99 per month if you’d rather skip the other Prime benefits.
 On Prime Video, you can find a decent amount of streaming television, including Spongebob Squarepants, Psych, The Americans, Doctor Who, and Friday Night Lights.
 When it comes to original programming on Prime, you’ll find plenty of shows to pick from as well, including Emmy winners like Transparent and The Marvelous Mrs. Maisel.